Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Recommendations}

 When conducting any kind of empirical study involving LLMs, researchers \must clearly declare that an LLM was used (see \scope for what we consider relevant research support).
-This \should be done in a suitable section of the \paper, for example, in the introduction or research methods section.
-For authoring scientific articles, this transparency is, for example, required by the ACM Policy on Authorship: \enq{The use of generative AI tools and technologies to create content is permitted but must be fully disclosed in the Work}~\cite{ACM2023}.
-Beyond generic authorship declarations and declarations that LLMs were used as part of the research process, researchers \should report the exact purpose of using an LLM in a study, the tasks it was used to automate, and the expected benefits in the \paper.
+This \should be done in a suitable section of the \paper, for example, in the introduction or research methods section; \citeauthor{cheng2025writing} argue specifically for the methods section, since acknowledgments are easily missed at the end of a paper~\cite{cheng2025writing}.
+The ACM Policy on Authorship requires authors to describe in the methods section any use of AI in the research itself~\cite{ACM2026}.